axrati/ai-model-tester/RESEARCH.md

 This model sits at #4 in the MTEB and has 7.1B parameters.
 It also has a very deep dimensionality of 4096.
 The innovation in this model is called "In Context Learning", which allows you to send the model `{instruct, query, response}` to prompt different behavior of the model.
 I feel this can have very big implications for both:

-- Disambiguating general terms that are lexically similar but semantically different (ie: river "bank" / finanical "bank" , "ruler" instrument / "ruler" of country)
+- Disambiguating terms that are lexically similar but semantically different (ie: river "bank" / finanical "bank" , "ruler" instrument / "ruler" of country)
 - Targeting towards personalized or context specific embedding spaces.
 Can largely alter sortings/rankings, seen as similar to `bq` in technologies like SOLR (Apache Lucene)

 ### Above average model - [Alibaba-NLP/gte-Qwen2-1.5B-instruct](https://huggingface.co/Alibaba-NLP/gte-Qwen2-1.5B-instruct)

 This model has 1.776B parameters, which deliver high quality embeddings (#17 on the MTEB).
 It does require higher resources/cost, but can be mitigated by capping the sequence length to a lower maximum (ie: `8192`).

+This model also has the same dimensionality as Open AI's ada-002 model.
+This presents an easy migration strategy for those currently on that model.

 ### Noteworthy model - [Alibaba-NLP/gte-large-en-v1.5](https://huggingface.co/Alibaba-NLP/gte-large-en-v1.5)